 Some of the latest trends in construction technology include the increased use of prefabricated parts, using computers to design buildings, and using green technology to construct eco-friendly structures.

 From the initial planning to the actual construction process, there are many careers associated with improving the industry.
 Some of the main jobs associated with contech are construction managers, project managers, building inspectors, cost estimators, architects, civil engineers, and skilled laborers like plumbers, brick-layers, and carpenters.
 However, a lot of these jobs require certain education requirements.
-Skilled laborers can learn their way through trade schools, and tons of universities across the world offer degrees in construction technology fields like construction management, engineering, and architecture.
+Skilled laborers can learn their way through trade schools, and tons of universities across the world offer students degree programs in construction technology fields like construction management, engineering, and architecture.

 The Changing Industry